 pm list packages

 command to get the list of all apps.
-Copy the app package name you want to pull. - Now type the command given below followed by the app package name to get the path of the app.
+Copy the app package name you want to pull. - Now type the command below followed by the app package name to get the path of the app.

 pm path <app-package-name>